3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Introduction

 At the time of Herschel's launch, the possibility of directly constraining $L_{\mathrm{IR}}$, and thus incorporating FIR emission into full SED modeling, represented a major advance in quantifying dust emission \citep[e.g.,][]{Burgarella2005, Noll2009} and breaking long-standing degeneracies.
 Early Herschel results showed tight correlations between MIR and total IR luminosity (e.g., via the IR8 relation; \citealt{Elbaz2011, Reddy2012}), which motivated the construction of fixed IR templates \citep[e.g.,][]{Whitaker2014}.
-Subsequent work demonstrated that these templates must vary with physical conditions such as the PAH mass fraction, stellar mass, and redshift \citep{Shivaei2017, Whitaker2017}, pointing away from universal templates.
+Subsequent work demonstrated that these templates must vary with physical conditions such as the PAH mass fraction, stellar mass, and redshift \citep{Shivaei2017, Whitaker2017}, yet how much fixed-template assumptions bias inferred dust temperatures and MIR-to-IR ratios in modern Bayesian SPS frameworks has not been systematically quantified.
 Ultimately, however, Herschel's PACS/SPIRE data are strongly confusion-limited in deep extragalactic fields, preventing robust flux measurements for most individual galaxies and forcing reliance on templates or stacking.
 Overcoming this limitation requires improved positional and photometric priors to extract reliable fluxes below the confusion limit---an approach we adopt here by deblending the Herschel images to recover significantly higher FIR photometry.

 In this paper, we present a comprehensive, long-wavelength analysis of how FIR data influence galaxy scaling relations using {\fontfamily{qcr}\selectfont Prospector} modeling.
 We deblend low-resolution Herschel images to incorporate FIR photometry into the 3D-HST photometric catalogs \citep{Skelton2014, Momcheva2016}, producing a new UV-FIR (0.3-350$\mu$m) dataset, 3D-Herschel.
 By jointly modeling UV-NIR starlight and dust re-emission in the MIR-FIR, we quantify the impact of adding FIR constraints to SPS modeling.
 Coupled with {\fontfamily{qcr}\selectfont Prospector}'s 17-parameter Bayesian framework, this approach improves constraints on dust emission and helps to mitigate well-known degeneracies in SPS modeling.